OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 ---
 layout: post
-title: Full time developer position opening at the Université Paris Sud for Fall 2015
+title: Full-time developer position opening at Université Paris-Sud for Fall 2015
 ---

-This is an informal annoucement for a full time developer (Ingénieur de Recherche) position opening at the Université Paris Sud.
-A formal annoucement will be posted here in the coming days, in particular with a specific time line.
+This is an informal announcement for a full time developer (Ingénieur de Recherche) position opening at Université Paris-Sud.
+A formal announcement will be posted here in the coming days, in particular with a specific timeline.
 For now we hope to run interviews at the end of June, for a recruitement in early Fall 2015.

 # Salary

-Depending on past experience, up to 5500 euros monthly (``brut chargé'': total cost for the project), that is a monthly net salary of up to circa 3000 euros.
+Depending on applicant's experience, up to circa 3000 € net monthly salary before income tax (corresponding to up to 5500 € monthly ``brut chargé’’ salary, which is the cost to the project)

 # Location

-The developper will work at the [Laboratoire de Recherche en Informatique](http://www.lri.fr) of the Université Paris Sud, in the south eastern suburb of Paris.
+The developer will work at the [Laboratoire de Recherche en Informatique](http://www.lri.fr) of Université Paris Sud, in the Orsay-Bures-Gif campus, 25 km South-West of Paris city centre.

 # Skill and background requirements